tudor1204/GoogleCloudPlatform/whereami/README.md

 ### Return headers in wherami response

-'whereami' has an additional feature flag that, when enabled, will include all received headers in its reply.
+`whereami` has an additional feature flag that, when enabled, will include all received headers in its reply.
 If, in `k8s/configmap.yaml`, `ECHO_HEADERS` is set to `True`, the response payload will include an `echo_headers` field, populated with the headers included in the client's request.

 #### Step 1 - Deploy whereami with header echoing enabled